Catholics Speak Out

 A crucial part of the Quixote Center’s work toward equality has been the Inclusive Scripture program initiated by Priests for Equality.
 After 20 years of diligent scholarship, the Quixote Center completed the Inclusive Bible, which incorporates poetically balanced language in regard to gender, race, and class.
 The Center also publishes the Inclusive Lectionary, Cycles A, B, and C for the Sunday readings.

 The Quixote Center has adopted the spirit of the Inclusive Language project into a liturgy for Inclusive Citizenship; calling people of faith to be more accepting of visitors to our land and of the myriad differences among the people that are to be celebrated.
-You can review the prayer and action items related to this project here or in Spanish here.
+You can review the prayer and action items related to this project here.

 Over the years the Quixote Center has produced a number of publications that integrate faithful reflections on issues and provide guides to action.
 Among these are the Inclusive Lectionaries and the Inclusive Bible, as well as the Quixote Center all-time bestseller, Bill Callahan’s Noisy Contemplation, Deep Prayer for Busy People It has sold over 100,000 copies…You can review a list of publications and order here.